vishal637yadav/Design-Patterns/src/common/md/Command-Design-Pattern.md

     **The command pattern encapsulates a request as an object, thereby letting us parameterize other objects with different requests, queue or log requests, and support undoable operations.**

+---
+# Object Behavioral: Command or Action or Transaction
+## Intent
+**Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.**
+## Also Known As
+Action, Transaction
+##  Motivation
+Sometimes it’s necessary to issue requests to objects without knowing anything about the operation being requested or the receiver of the request.
+For example, user interface toolkits include objects like buttons and menus that carry out a request in response to user input.
+But the toolkit can’t implement the request explicitly in the button or menu, because only applications that use the toolkit know what should be done on which object.
+As toolkit designers we have no way of knowing the receiver of the request or the operations that will carry it out.

+Gamma, Erich; Helm, Richard; Johnson, Ralph; Vlissides, John.
+Design Patterns (Addison-Wesley Professional Computing Series) (pp. 318-319).
+Pearson Education.
+Kindle Edition.

 The definition is a bit confusing at first but let’s step through it.
 In analogy to our problem above remote control is the client and stereo, lights, etc. are the receivers.